 - Reviews and Testimonials: Read reviews from past participants to get a sense of the program's quality and effectiveness.

-Responsible Travel Tips for Costa Rica
+Responsible travel tips for Costa Rica

 Beyond participating in educational programs, there are several ways to practice responsible tourism in Costa Rica: